Fall 2009 Recreational Food Fishery: (12 Photos)

 7.

 6. By 3pm we had our quota of five fish each so we returned to the marina to fillet our catch.
-Once Filleted we headed up to French's house where we bagged some fresh Fillet for that evening's supper and put the rest of our catch in salt to be dried later.
+Once Filleted we headed up to French's house where we bagged some fresh Fillet for that evening's supper and put the rest of our catch in salt to be cured later.

 5.